deepjavalibrary/djl/examples/docs/stable_diffusion.md

 ## Stable Diffusion in DJL

+[Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an open-source model developed by Stability.ai.
+It aimed to produce images (artwork, pictures, etc.) based on an input sentence and images.

+This example is a basic reimplementation of Stable Diffusion in Java.
+It can be run with CPU or GPU using the PyTorch engine.

 Java solution Developed by:

 - Tyler (Github: tosterberg)
 - Calvin (Github: mymagicpower)
 - Qing (GitHub: lanking520)

-[Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is a open-source model developed by Stability.ai.
-It aimed to produce artworks based on the input sentences and images.

-This example is a basic reimplementation of Stable Diffusion in Java.
-The example can be both running in CPU/GPU with PyTorch engine.

 ## Model Architecture

-We took 4 components from the original Stable Diffusion models and traced them in PyTorch:
+We took four components from the original Stable Diffusion models and traced them in PyTorch:

 - Text Encoder: The CLIP encoder used for text embedding generation
 - Image Encoder: The VAE encoder to build image to embedding
 - Image Decoder: The VAE decoder to convert embedding to image